noah-nuebling/notes-public/mmf/macOS 26 Tahoe - MMF Issues.md

         - General Tab
             - Enabled Switch plays very janky animation on startup
             - [x] Feedback FB18794304 (It's a bug in NSSwitch that I couldn't find any workaround for.)
+            - Fixed now [Sep 2 2025] but now the Switch jankily switches to glass while holding down left click on it
+                - [ ] Fix
         - Menu Bar Item
             - The Icon next to 'Scrolling' is squished.
             - [x] Fix 0d26e9bb66cb3368adbdd930212303e98a002c59